gaehlerm/SoftwareEngineering/README.md

 # 20. Writing better Code with Tests

-Quality is a product of a conflict between programmers and testers. ― Yegor Bugayenk
+"Quality is a product of a conflict between programmers and testers." ― Yegor Bugayenk

 [https://www.testim.io/blog/test-automation-benefits/]